Designations Congruent with Things: Chapter 5

 Hermann and the medic look at him in silent confusion.

 Newt gets that look more than one might expect, even when everything he says is perfectly logical.
-Unless he said that stuff about Hypothetical Rain, the surfer neurologist, out loud.
+Unless he said that stuff about Hypothetical Rain, surfer neurologist, out loud.

-It’s probably best not to inquire.
+Probably best not to inquire.

 Victory.